langjam/jam0001/guitarvydas/README.md

 I've done both of the above.

-I'm going to start simple and work my way up.
+I'm going to start simple, for this langjam, and work my way up.

 # Bare Essentials
 What are the _bare essentials_ for making DI languages for human use?